elixir-lang/elixir/lib/elixir/pages/references/library-guidelines.md

 Every project has a `mix.exs` file, with instructions on how to build, compile, run tests, and so on.
 Libraries commonly have a `lib` directory, which includes Elixir source code, and a `test` directory.
 A `src` directory may also exist for Erlang sources.

+The `mix new` command also allows the `--sup` option to scaffold a new project with a supervision tree out of the box.
 For more information on running your project, see the official [Mix & OTP guide](../mix-and-otp/introduction-to-mix.md) or [Mix documentation](`Mix`).

-### Applications with supervision tree

-The `mix new` command also allows the `--sup` option to scaffold an application with a supervision tree out of the box.
-We talk about supervision trees later on when discussing one of the common anti-patterns when writing libraries.

 ## Publishing